 - Sound learning strategies based on developmental traits of the targeted audience

 Reading through their reviews, I appreciated the thoroughness of their approach.
-For example, check out their comments on Gadgets and Gizmos (from Orange):
+For example, check out their comments on Orange's Power Up: Raise Your Game:

-"But the bottom line is that these materials are intended for evangelical churches with sin and salvation-oriented theologies—and with mega church-type infrastructure and culture.
+"But the bottom line is that these materials are intended for evangelical churches with sin and salvation-oriented theologies — and with mega church-type infrastructure and culture.
 The themes and bible readings for the individual days are not in themselves objectionable, and a theologically savvy director with time to tinker could make it work.
-Still, I believe creedal churches will find it more trouble than it’s worth to try adapting the recommended daily messages (which permeate all the materials) into a coherent, age-appropriate theological approach more in line with formation built on the baptismal covenant."
+Still, creedal churches will probably find it more trouble than it’s worth to try adapting the recommended daily messages (which permeate all the materials) into a coherent, age-appropriate theological approach more in line with formation built on the baptismal covenant."

 Theology matters during a week in the summer as much as it matters all year long.